 What is the go to market approach in terms of marketing and sales?

-What other organizations operate in the same business sector and how can they be compared?
+What other organisations operate in the same business sector and how can they be compared?

 11. Competitive advantages